Labirintami/doc/docs/ribbon/navitem.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_navitem_properties.md) in the configuration object of a NavItem.
+You can provide the [following properties](ribbon/api/api_navitem_properties.md) in the configuration object of a NavItem control.

 ## Adding an icon